US, Canada, Mexico ask FIFA for faster World Cup bid process

 FIFA bidding rules have made the North American bid a strong favorite to win because Europe and Asia cannot present a candidate.
 Those continents are blocked because they will have staged the previous two editions in Russia and Qatar.

+South America and Africa can rival the U.S.-led bid, though Brazil hosted in 2014 and South Africa in 2010.
+It was 16 years earlier that the World Cup last came to the CONCACAF region, when the United States hosted a 1994 edition that set records for total attendance and average per game.

-Although South America and Africa can rival the U.S.-led bid, Argentina and Uruguay — the original World Cup host in 1930 — are focused on a centenary tournament in 2030.
-Africa is seen as lacking facilities even for a co-hosting bid for an expanded 48-team World Cup, which has added demand for stadiums, training camps, hotels and transport.
+Argentina and Uruguay — the original World Cup host in 1930 — are focused on a centenary tournament in 2030, however.

+Although Morocco has been speculated as a potential bidder for a fifth time, Africa is seen as lacking facilities even for a co-hosting bid for an expanded 48-team World Cup.
+The 16 extra teams from 2026 will add to demand for stadiums, training camps, hotels and transport.

 “Should the cooperative bid … not satisfy the technical bid requirements, the bidding process will be re-opened to all Member Associations under the conditions set out by the FIFA Council,” the North American officials wrote in their letter.